Relationship Between a Headache and the Liver

 - Some herbs can be a big help, like milk thistle, ginger, dandelion, and green tea – all have cleansing properties that stimulate drainage and promote good liver function.

 2. Behavioral and emotional guidelines

-As you know already, your daily habits directly influence your liver’s health.
-It’s recommended to spend at least half an hour a day engaging in some kind of physical activity, or run for 15 minutes – anything you choose, as long as you’re keeping your heart rate up.
+As you already know, your daily habits directly influence your liver’s health.
+It’s recommended to spend at least half an hour a day engaging in some kind of physical activity, or to run for 15 minutes – anything you choose, as long as you’re keeping your heart rate up.

 All these seemingly small things can add up to harm your liver and offset the body’s natural balance.
 Don’t forget that.